DronePayloadTeam3/drone-design-analysis/README.md

-# Drone-Design-Analysis-Team-3
+# Drone_Design_Analysis_Team_3

-MATLAB-based UAV arm design and optimization project using CAD modeling, thrust-to-weight analysis, finite element analysis (FEA), and material cost optimization to evaluate structural performance and payload capacity.
+MATLAB_based UAV arm design and optimization project using CAD modeling, thrust_to_weight analysis, finite element analysis (FEA), and material cost optimization to evaluate structural performance and payload capacity.

-This project was completed as part of the MathWorks Classroom Challenge and demonstrates the application of CAD modeling, MATLAB programming, thrust-to-weight analysis, and finite element analysis (FEA) to optimize UAV drone arm performance.
+This project was completed as part of the MathWorks Classroom Challenge and demonstrates the application of CAD modeling, MATLAB programming, thrust_to_weight analysis, and finite element analysis (FEA) to optimize UAV drone arm performance.

 ---

 # Project Objective

 The objective of this project is to design and evaluate a quadcopter drone arm that maximizes payload capacity while maintaining safe flight performance and structural integrity.
-Two distinct drone arm geometries were evaluated using six different engineering materials through thrust-to-weight analysis and Finite Element Analysis (FEA).
+Two distinct drone arm geometries were evaluated using six different engineering materials through thrust_to_weight analysis and Finite Element Analysis (FEA).

 Through the development and analysis of these designs, the project investigates how geometry and material selection affect payload capacity, factor of safety, material cost, structural displacement, and stress distribution (e.g., Von Mises stress).
 Through analytical calculations and computational modeling, this project identifies the drone arm design that best provides effective payload capacity and structural integrity while optimizing material cost.